danrpts/1d-cellular-automata/README.md

 # Elementary cellular automata

 ## What is a cellular automaton?
 A cellular automaton (CA) is an artificial lifeform.
-As compelling as this sounds, this lifeform is still a machine with simple construction.
-Informally, an automaton is a set of finite state machines called cells.
-These cells communicate with one another to iteratively produce a new generation of cells.
-Despite their simplicity, over time these cell generations can exhibit complex behavior in the realm of chaos, order, and somehwere inbetween.
-This is precisely why they are of special interest.
+As compelling as this sounds, a CA is still a machine following simple rules.
+Informally, a CA is a set of finite state machines called cells.
+These cells communicate with one another to produce a new generation of cells with respect to time.
+Despite its simplicity, a CA can still exhibit behavior in the realm of chaos, order, and somehwere inbetween.
+The resulting complexity is precisely why they are of special interest.

 ## What about Turing completeness?